-Keeping your Opelika house cozy can consume a good amount of money.
+Keeping your Auburn and Opelika house cozy can consume a good amount of money.
 A typical homeowner spends about $172 on monthly heating and cooling expenses, according to ENERGY STAR®, or approximately $2,060 annually.
 At least half of that goes to heating and cooling.

 Many residences rely on programmable thermostats, but most people don’t bother to program them.
 The process is annoying, detailed and only offers you a couple of options for temperature settings.
 When your home remains at the same temperature throughout the day, it wastes utilities and negatively influences your monthly bill.